simioniandrea/DENTIST_REGISTRY_V1.0/README.md

-# Dentist clients and appointment registry
+# Dentist clients and appointments registry
 Using typescript(express) and MongoDB

 ## Getting Started